 Once you’ve added value for that prospect, then you can move them further into the funnel.

 There’s one more simple way for marketing to cut down the leads in your pipeline (and cut down on those awful “just checking in” emails)

 Develop a process for marketing to find prospects who aren’t ready to buy and take them off your hands.

-(Work out a clear sales definitions and criteria for triggering this process this ahead of time, so you’re not shooting a curt email about an unqualified lead to the marketing team.)
+(Work out clear sales definitions and criteria for triggering this process ahead of time, so your sales team is not shooting a curt email about an unqualified lead to the marketing team.)

 Keep sending premium content from marketing to prospects even after you’ve made the sale, especially if that content directly relates to the prospect’s needs or pain points.